 The ugly, unseemly timeline:

-• January 2016: Patterson signed with Ole Miss, and five days after he arrived as a midterm enrollee—a week before national signing day and with Ole Miss on the verge of signing a top-five class—the first of two NCAA notice of allegations arrived.
+• January 2016: Patterson signed with Ole Miss, and five days after he arrived as a midterm enrollee—a week before national signing day and with Ole Miss on the verge of signing a top-five class—the first of two NCAA notices of allegations arrived.
 Patterson says Freeze promised the problems occurred under the former staff, not his.

 This promise was critical in Patterson's 2018 NCAA appeal to play immediately at Michigan, because Freeze's staff was involved in the allegations and it wasn't disclosed to Patterson, who could have appealed to the NCAA to void his letter of intent before he ever walked on the field at Ole Miss.
 Had Patterson left after the first notice of allegations, Ole Miss' heralded recruiting class would've fallen apart.